Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 Houston vs. Northern Kentucky Betting Trends

-- Houston has compiled an 18-15-1 record against the spread this season.
+- Houston has put together an 18-15-1 ATS record so far this year.

-- So far this season, 15 out of the Cougars' 34 games have hit the over.
+- In the Cougars' 34 games this season, the combined scoring has gone over the point total 15 times.

-- Northern Kentucky has covered 14 times in 32 matchups with a spread this season.
+- Northern Kentucky has covered 14 times in 32 games with a spread this year.

-- Norse games have hit the over 12 out of 32 times this year.
+- Norse games have gone over the point total 12 out of 32 times this season.

 Houston Futures Odds

-- Houston is one spot higher based on its national championship odds (best in college basketball) than its computer ranking (second-best).
+- Houston's national championship odds (+450) place it best in the country, but according to computer rankings it is only second-best.

-- Sportsbooks have moved the Cougars' national championship odds up from +900 at the start of the season to +500.
-Among all teams in the country, that is the 79th-biggest change.
+- The Cougars' national championship odds have improved from +900 at the beginning of the season to +450, the 78th-biggest change among all teams.

-- The implied probability of Houston winning the national championship, based on its +500 moneyline odds, is 16.7%.
+- Houston's chances of winning the national championship, based on its odds, are 18.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.